FaZeDrug/FaZeDrug/README.md

 my name is natasha!

-i am a third year computer science student.
+i am a third year computer science student, seeking a career in software engineering upon graduating.

 pls check out my [website](https://fazedrug.github.io/) for more info about me!